State Officials Will Pursue Death Penalty Against Suspected El Paso Gunman

 In a news conference in El Paso, the U.S. attorney for the Western District of Texas, John Bash, said the investigation into the deadly attack is proceeding with a "view towards bringing federal hate crime charges."

 Bash said his office is treating the shooting as a domestic terrorism case, which would make charges eligible for the death penalty.
+He said the district attorney's office has already filed papers warning the suspect he faces capital murder charges.

+"We are treating it as a domestic terrorism case and we're going to do what we do to terrorists in this country, which is deliver swift and certain justice," Bash said at a press conference.

+A manifesto attributed to the suspect is filled with anti-immigrant and white nationalist ideology.

-Officials said Sunday that Crusius, who was taken into custody without incident following the shooting, is being cooperative.
+El Paso Police Department Chief Greg Allen said it looks increasing like Crusius, who was taken into custody without incident following the shooting, is the author of a 2,300 page white nationalist and anti-Hispanic screed that was posted on the Internet minutes before the shootings.

 Authorities have not released information about the victims in the attack.